Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-two-handed:{ .lg } Two-Handed

 This weapon requires two hands when you attack with it.
-This property is relevant only when you attack with the weapon, not when you simply hold it.
+This property is relevant only when you tries to attack with the weapon, not when you simply hold it.

 ---